 In fact, starting January 1, 2014, PCS workers in home health are now eligible for minimum wage.
 “ARE NOW ELIGIBLE.”
 As in, last year, PCS workers could have earned LESS than minimal wage.

 In the future, I hope that health care providers who provide PCS services are paid more; I also hope that, in the future, the PCS rate increases.
 Someday, I will be the recipient of a PCS worker.

-Posted on August 26, 2014, in Adult Care Homes, Adult Care Homes that Accept Medicaid, Affordable Care Act, Americans with Disabilities, Assisted Living Facilities, DHHS, Division of Medical Assistance, Federal Government, Federal Law, General Assembly, Group Homes, Health Care Providers and Services, Home Health Aide Services, Home Health Services, Hospice, Legislation, Medicaid, Medicaid Attorney, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Medicare Attorney, NC, NC Department of Justice, North Carolina, Nursing Homes, Olmstead, Personal Care Services, Tax Dollars and tagged adult care homes, Assisted Living Facilities, Centers for Medicare and Medicaid Services, CMS, DHHS, Disability Rights, Division of Medical Assistance, DMA, General Assembly, Health care, Health care provider, home health, Home health care, Long Term Care Facilities, Medicaid, Medicaid Reimbursments, NCALTCF, North Carolina, Olmstead, PCS, PCS Reimbursement Rates, PCS Worker, Personal Care Services.
+Posted on August 26, 2014, in Adult Care Homes, Adult Care Homes that Accept Medicaid, Affordable Care Act, Americans with Disabilities, Assisted Living Facilities, Division of Medical Assistance, Federal Government, Federal Law, General Assembly, Group Homes, Health Care Providers and Services, Home Health Aide Services, Home Health Services, Hospice, Legislation, Medicaid, Medicaid Attorney, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Medicare Attorney, NC, NC Department of Justice, NC DHHS, North Carolina, Nursing Homes, Olmstead, Personal Care Services, Tax Dollars and tagged adult care homes, Assisted Living Facilities, Centers for Medicare and Medicaid Services, CMS, Disability Rights, Division of Medical Assistance, DMA, General Assembly, Health care, Health care provider, home health, Home health care, Long Term Care Facilities, Medicaid, Medicaid Reimbursments, NC DHHS, NCALTCF, North Carolina, Olmstead, PCS, PCS Reimbursement Rates, PCS Worker, Personal Care Services.
 Bookmark the permalink.
 Leave a comment.